GalaxyGate/guides/docs/discord/hosting_discord_js.md

 ```
 #### PM2 tips
 - Use `pm2 save` to save the processes.
-- Use `pm2 resurrect` to revie them in the event of a reboot and the processes did not come back.
+- Use `pm2 resurrect` to revive them in the event of a reboot and the processes did not come back.
-- PM2 has an webapp which can be found [here.](https://pm2.keymetrics.io/)
+- PM2 has a web app which can be found [here.](https://pm2.keymetrics.io/)
 - `pm2 ls` will show all the running node instances.
 - PM2 commands can be found [here](https://devhints.io/pm2)